Db2-DTE-POC/wxddemo/docs/wxd-connections.md

 ### Db2 External Access

 When accessing the database outside the virtual machine, you must change the host to 192.168.252.2.
-All of the other settings remain the same.
+All the other settings remain the same.

    * Hostname - <code style="color:blue;font-size:medium;">192.168.252.2</code>
    * Port - <code style="color:blue;font-size:medium;">50000</code>